From Halloween parades and parties to haunted houses, ghost trains and horrifying clowns, Canada certainly knows how to celebrate Halloween!

 The Boo at the zoo event also raises money to help improve the enclosures of the animals at Magnetic Hill Zoo.

-8. Train of Terror, Calgary, Alberta
+8. Train of Terror, Mossleigh, Alberta

 The Train of Terror at Aspen Crossing offers visitors a truly unique Halloween train experience.
 But beware – it really isn’t for the faint hearted!